gauravchopra/cowinVaccineSlot/README.md

 # cowinVaccineSlot

-This script will alert you whenever some slot opens up on the given date within the given pincodes Change the pincodes to your needs as per your city Change the dateArr to add your convinent set of dates
+This script will alert you whenever some slot opens up on the given date within the given pincodes.
+Change the pincodes (variable defined in the js file) to your needs as per your city.
+Change the dateArr (variable defined in the js file) to add your convinent set of dates.

 Steps to use
 1. Update Config - this means you need to set Pin Code and date in the Js code